joysword/joysword.github.io/_posts/2014-02-13-latex_support_for_jekyll_blog.md

 Generally speaking, the issue that every Jekyll blog has is that when Markdown will interpret all tags even if some of them are actually LaTeX tags.
 For more information, please refer to [this blog post](http://cwoebker.com/posts/latex-math-magic).

-The way to we use MathJax is to put LaTeX code in a `code block`, using `acute` symbol: `` ` ``.
-But MathJax won't render text between `<code>` tags by default since in most cases code between `<code>` tags are not LaTeX code.
+The way we would use MathJax is to put LaTeX code in a `code block`, using `acute` symbol: `` ` ``.
+But MathJax wouldn't render text between `<code>` tags by default since in most cases code between `<code>` tags are not LaTeX code.

 To solve this issue, we need to add some JavaScript and some CSS (optional).

 #### In Main Layout File
-In your main layoug file, add the following code anywhere.
-I would like to put all my JavaScript code at the end of the file, only before the closing `<\html>` tag.
+In your main layout file, add the following code anywhere.
+I would put all my JavaScript code at the end of the file, only before the closing `<\html>` tag.

 ``` html
 <script type="text/javascript" src="http://cdn.mathjax.org/mathjax/latest/MathJax.js?config=TeX-AMS-MML_HTMLorMML"></script>